SIWENOID v2 — Map

 To create a new map, click the + button at the top of any workspace panel on the main screen.
 From the popup menu, select Map, then select New map.

-The map editor will open in the workspace panel with a blank canvas.
+The map editor opens in the workspace panel with a blank canvas.

 Once in edit mode:

 - The white canvas area marked 2 is where the background map image will be placed.
-The size of the canvas can be adjusted by dragging its edges to match the proportions of the image you intend to use.
+The size of the canvas can be adjusted by dragging its edges to match the aspect ratio of the image you intend to use.

 After setting the map name and background image, click the Save button (floppy disk icon) next to the map name to save the map.
 The map is now available to open in any workspace panel.